The faculty Eva Trillo and Blanca Fernandez-Abascal.

 Once these circumstances have been ruled out, How to act from Primary?
 “In the event of a total absence of response, it is advisable to switch to another antidepressant, whereas, if the response is partial and the latency time has elapsed, the dose can be optimized of the antidepressant that we are using, or change it or even associate it with an enhancing drug”, explains Fernández-Abascal.

 Adverse effects affect compliance with antidepressant treatment.
 According to this psychiatrist, “those that have the most influence on therapeutic abandonment are weight, sexual dysfunction and sedation.
-However, other factors also influence poor patient adherence, such as erroneous beliefs about side effects or the conviction that he does not need medication.
+However, other factors also influence poor patient adherence, such as erroneous beliefs regarding side effects or the conviction that he does not need medication.
 Good adherence is closely related to being able to obtain a complete remission and, therefore, better functioning with a higher quality of life, in addition to preventing relapses”.

 Coordination between Primary Care and Mental Health

 In the words of Fernández-Abascal, “The coordination of primary care with mental health is the basis for success in the treatment of depression.
 This will allow a continuity of patient care and a multidisciplinary approach.
-Let us not forget that primary care physicians have a longitudinal view of the patient that places them in a privileged position to identify any factor that could be precipitating a depressive episode or contributing to a partial response to prescribed antidepressant treatment.
+Let us not forget that primary care physicians have a longitudinal view of the patient that places them in a privileged position to identify any factor that might be precipitating a depressive episode or contributing to a partial response to prescribed antidepressant treatment.

 Lastly, the psychiatrist insists on the criteria for referring a patient with depression from PC to Mental Health, which go through “the presence of autolytic risk, diagnosis of bipolar depression, presence of psychotic symptoms and lack of response to two antidepressants at the appropriate dose and time”.